Mental Wellness

 Discover upcoming wellness events, mental wellness programs, and valuable tips and resources to support you and your family on your mental wellness journey.

-Nurturing Mental Health Through Outdoor Adventures
+LEARN MORENurturing Mental Health Through Outdoor Adventures

 Girl Scouts’ girl-led and girl-inspired outdoor programs provide unique opportunities for girls to immerse themselves in nature - away from screens – to try new things and engage in physical activity in a supportive and inclusive environment.
 Research from the Girl Scout Institute shows that spending time in nature can significantly contribute to the mental well-being and overall development of girls and that:

-Additionally girls who attend all girl camps gain confidence in their abilities, develop strong teamwork skills, learn perseverance and responsibility, and demonstrate independence.
+Additionally, girls who attend all-girl camps gain confidence in their abilities, develop strong teamwork skills, learn perseverance and responsibility, and demonstrate independence.
 This is why Girl Scouts of San Jacinto Council is committed to getting every girl outdoors and providing great camp experiences that have a lasting impact.

-Girls outdoor programs offer a holistic approach to supporting girls’ mental health by:
+Girls' outdoor programs offer a holistic approach to supporting girls’ mental health by:

 If you or someone you care about feels overwhelmed with emotions like sadness, depression or anxiety, or like you want to harm yourself or others call 911 or one of the national crisis resources below.